Julius Walker Adams: Last years

 From 1869 to 1878 he served as chief engineer of the Brooklyn board of city works, and from 1878 to 1889 consulting engineer of the board of public works of New York City.
 A suggestion of his led to the formation of a company which eventually had charge of building the first bridge over the East River at New York.

 He served as president of the American Society of Civil Engineers in 1874–75, and published Sewers and Drains and various scientific papers.
 He was edited Engineering News, from 1881 to 1882, and became member of the American Academy for the Advancement of Science and of the New York Academy of Science.
+He died in Brooklyn, New York, on December 13, 1899.

 Family

 His son, Julius W. Adams (born in Westfield, Massachusetts, in April 1840; died in Brooklyn, New York, November 15, 1865), graduated at West Point in 1861, served there as assistant instructor of infantry tactics until June 1862, was wounded and taken prisoner at Gaines's Mills, promoted captain in August 1862, and served at Fredericksburg, Chancellorsville, Gettysburg, where he commanded a regiment, and the Second Battle of Cold Harbor, where he received wounds that caused his death.
-He died in Brooklyn, New York, on December 13, 1899.